New Alresford: The Duck Race

-The Duck Race is organised by the Alresford Pigs every two years during the summer.
-It was last held in 2019 and the next Duck Race will be held in June 2021.
+The Duck Race is organised by the Alresford Pigs and held biennially on odd numbered years.
 It brings the community out to watch several (decoy) duck races with 32 ducks in each race.
 The event, races and ducks are sponsored by a local family or business.
-It has been held for many years on the lawn at the Weir House, which has space for traditional fete activities: Tea and Cake, Beer Tent, Tombola, as well as Scalextric Racing, Face Painting, Bouncy Castle, and Jazz Band.
+It has been held for many years on the lawn at the Weir House, which has space for traditional fete activities such as Tea and Cake, Beer Tent, Tombola, as well as Scalextric Racing, Face Painting, Bouncy Castle, and Jazz Band.
 This is the largest fundraising event organised by The Alresford Pigs.